gulnursl/dbt_payment/README.md

 - **`marts`**: Where modular pieces are brought together into a wide, rich vision of the entities.
 Grouped in subfolders of business entities.
 Models are named as `mrt_business_entity__model_name`.
 Outputs are stored in `mrt` schema.

 ## Where to find documentation?
-The project documentation can be accessed [here](link).
+The project documentation can be accessed [here](https://gulnursl.github.io/dbt_payment/metadata).
 If it is not accessible for any reason, after running the `init.sh` script and while the container is still running, running `dbt docs generate` and `dbt docs serve` commands consecutively would also create a local instance of the documentation.

-Any assumption for building the data models or assumptions for the analyses can also be found in the model documentation.
+Any assumption for building the data models or assumptions for the analyses can also be found in the [documentation](https://gulnursl.github.io/dbt_payment/metadata).

 ## Where to find the analyses?
 The analyses are stored in the `./analyses` folder.
-The compiled queries for each analysis can be found in the corresponding documentation page.
+The compiled queries for each analysis can be found in the corresponding [documentation](https://gulnursl.github.io/dbt_payment/metadata) page.
 If the `init.sh` script is already run, the compiled queries can also be found in the `./target/compiled/dbt_payment/analyses` folder.

 ## How to run the queries?
 Using any SQL client with PostgreSQL engine installed, after running the `init.sh` script and while the container is still running, the local database can be connected by the following credentials: